openstack-archive/fuel-plugin-neutron-vpnaas/specs/fuel-plugin-vpnaas.rst

 * Prepare a test plan.
 * Test a deployment with activated plugin on all FUEL deployment modes.
 * Test VPN connection with test VPN point.
-* Integration tests with other OpenStack components and Neutron plugins.
+* Provide integration tests with other OpenStack components and Neutron plugins.

 Documentation Impact
 ====================